lavantien/react-weather/README.md

    npm run dev
    ```

-   This opens the application in your default browser (usually http://localhost:3000/).
+   This opens the application in your default browser <http://localhost:3000/>.

 **Run Build**